-The Heller Court conducted the same test that the Court later expounded in New York State Rifle & Pistol Ass'n, Inc. v.
+The Heller Court conducted the test later articulated in N.Y.
+State Rifle & Pistol Ass'n v.
 Bruen:

-In keeping with Heller, we hold that when the Second Amendment's plain text covers an individual's conduct, the Constitution presumptively protects that conduct.
-To justify its regulation the government must demonstrate that the regulation is consistent with this Nation's historical tradition of firearm regulation.
+When the Second Amendment's plain text covers an individual's conduct, the Constitution presumptively protects that conduct.
+The government must then justify its regulation by demonstrating that it is consistent with the Nation's historical tradition of firearm regulation.

-597 U.S. 1, 17 (2022).
+142 S. Ct.
+2111, 2129-30 (2022).